salsabilmislat/reading-notes/Read203.md

      >Some page designs expand and shrink to fit the size of the user's screen.
 In such designs, the min-width property specifies the smallest size a box can be displayed at when the browser window is narrow, and the max-width property indicates the maximum width a box can stretch to when the browser window is wide.

-3. Limiting Height: min-height, max-height you also can controling the height as the width.
+3. Limiting Height: min-height, max-height you also can controlling the height as the width.

 4. overflow: